-- The 5:2 method – this involves having two days of the week where you consume only 500 calories (there are a range of 200 calorie and 300 calorie meal recipes online to give you inspiration but these are meals that need to be nutritionally dense and packed with protein and fibre to help keep you not just healthy but fuller and more satisfied for longer).
-For the other five days you eat a normal healthy balanced diet (for example, like a Mediterranean-inspired one.
-Link to Meno and Med Diet page).
+- The 5:2 method – this involves having two days of the week where you consume only 500 calories (there are a range of 200 calorie and 300 calorie meal recipes online to give you inspiration, but these are meals that need to be nutritionally dense and packed with protein and fiber to help keep you not just healthy but fuller and more satisfied for longer).
+For the other five days you eat a normal healthy balanced diet for example, like a Mediterranean-inspired one.

 - Alternate day fasting – is as its name suggests this involves fasting every other day.
 The most common version of this diet involves a “altered” fasting, where you can eat around 500 calories on fasting days.